 When we want to direct traffic to our sites, there are different ways both organic and paid.
-For paid advertising, it can be social media ads, Google ads, mobile ads, native ads, and also solo ads.
+For paid advertising, it can be social media ads, Google ads, mobile ads, native ads, and solo ads.
 Solo ads might be less popular compared to social media ads as it is less known among all of them.
 But it does work as well if you get the right seller.

 A solo ad is nothing more than an email marketing campaign.
 Someone builds a huge email list and is letting you tap into their list to promote your products.
 All you need to do is tell the ad provider what you want to promote on their list.
 And they will send emails to their list to convince the recipients of their email list to buy your products or services.
 Typically, anyone can build an email list through a lead funnel.
 It’s a 2-page funnel to present your offer in exchange for their contact details.

 The thing is, when you’re just starting out, you might not have a list already or you want to tap into new lists of buyers.
-This is why you would pay someone to send email to their list.
+This is why you would pay someone to send emails to their list.

 Options to Run Solo Ads

 Typically the open rate of an email is around 30-50% and the conversion rate will be around 3-5%.
 This means, from 1000 people on your list, 500 people will open and read your email.
 And out of the 500 people, it’s likely that only 15 people will buy.

 So, if you already have your list, they just go ahead to design your graphic art and craft your sales email and blast it to your list.

 But if you don’t have a list, or just starting out.
 There is always a shortcut to making this work.
 We call these solo ad platforms.
 This is a platform where people with huge email lists join and sell services to send your email campaign to their email list.
 You will be charged by the audience size, open rate or by contract price depending on the deal.
 Some will charge as low as $0.30 per click.